TavaresEvarist0/TavaresEvarist0/README.md

 ### 👋 Hi there

-My name is Tavares Evaristo, I'm a Fullstack Web Developer and Freelancer, passionate about creating attractive, responsive and interactive interfaces.
+My name is **Tavares Evaristo**, I'm a Fullstack Web Developer and Freelancer, passionate about creating attractive, responsive and interactive interfaces.
 I work as a freelancer, where I have the chance to collaborate on several exciting projects.